 3. Who is eligible for financing?

-BDC is offering repayable commercial loans to help small O&G companies with higher risk but viable business strategies navigate through the market turbulence.
+BDC is offering repayable commercial loans to help higher risk companies in O&G related sectors across the country, as well as in all industries in AB, SK, NL and North BC navigate through the market turbulence.

 4. What is a viable company?